Cars - NL Host Nation

 When importing or purchasing a car, the following situations may occur:

-Please note that third-party liability motor vehicle insurance is compulsory.
+Please also note that third-party liability motor vehicle insurance is compulsory.

 10.1.2 Purchasing a new car in the Netherlands